 We've said that before, and it's still true today.
 Google smiles down upon those who actively add fresh, original content to their website:

 Put yourself in your customer's shoes.
 Think about how you would have searched for your product five years ago, three years ago, and today.
 It's changed.
 Users have evolved.
 Search engines have evolved.
-The economy has evolved.
+The economy has grown.

-It's ludicrous to think that five year-old content on your site would effectively bring in traffic today.
+It's ludicrous to think that five-year-old content on your site would effectively bring in traffic today.
 Google feels the same way.
 If you aren't consistently adding and refreshing your content, as the soup nazi would say, No rankings for you.

 Yes, finding and implementing the right keywords to rank for is no small undertaking.
 It's research, testing, tracking, then repeat.
 You can't cram all of these efforts into a month.
 It's an ongoing process that starts when you take your website live and never ends.

 Want to know how you rank the wild world of web marketing?
-Take our assessment find out where you're killing it and where you need to step it up a bit.
+Take our assessment to find out where you're killing it and where you need to step it up a bit.